marcopixel/SysDash/README.md

 - You need at least **Rainmeter 4.1 (r2822) or higher** to get all features of this skin.
 You can find the newest version on https://www.rainmeter.net/
 - After installation you can access the settings by right-clicking on one of the skins then clicking on Open Settings.
-- Due to limitations of Rainmeter/the plugin used for the visualization the complete audio output of your system will be shown on the visualizer.
-For the best experience only play music.
-This is something I can’t fix.
 - If there are no skins loaded, you have to reinstall the skin and check if the layout is getting loaded after install.

 ## Getting started